Football header drill: Improve your technique with this game

 This is a competitive game between two teams.
 The objective of each team is to knock all the balls off the cones.
 The progression and rules of this game are:

-• The players to hit the ball will wait behind that far left or right cone.
+- The players who hit the ball will wait behind that far left or right cone.

-• When the player running is getting closer to the agility hurdle, his teammate will launch a high ball to force him to jump over the hurdle.
+- When the player running approaches the agility hurdle, his teammate launches a high ball to force him to jump over it.

-• The player launching the ball should do it executing a throw-in according to the standard football rules.
+- The player launching the ball should execute a throw-in according to the standard football rules.

 The exercise finishes when one of the team knocks all the balls off the cones.